Jackie Rees Ulmer (she/her), Dean

 CoB Freshmen (B.B.A. and B.S.M.) candidates who earn a fall semester GPA of less than 2.5 will be required to attend a “Gaining Academic Progress (GAP) Workshop” and participate in a “Next-Semester Advising Intervention” as described below:

 Students will be notified by email if they need to schedule a “Next-Semester Advising Intervention”.
 On-campus interventions are strongly recommended, but the meeting may also be conducted by telephone.
-NSAI appointments can be arranged by calling the CoB Office of Student Services at 740.593.2042.
+NSAI appointments can be arranged by calling the College of Business Academic Advising and Career Services office at 740.593.2042.

 Minimum GPA Policy For First Year Students